mwherman2000/neo-windocs/windocs/quickstart-csharp/00-prerequisites.md

 The activities in this document were tested on two configurations:
 * Windows 10 Pro edition Levnovo laptop, 32GB RAM, 500GB SSD + 500GB HDD, Intel i7 processor, Virtualization Technology enabled in BIOS
   * The installation succeeded
+* Windows 10 Enterprise edition (Evaluation - Build 201712) virtual machine (referred to above), 2GB RAM
+  * Only the Docker installation was tested and it succeeded
+  * The Visual Studio installation requires a key (no evaluation key is provided with the VM)
 * Windows 10 Home edition HP laptop, 8GB RAM, 1TB HDD, Intel i5 processor, Virtualization Technology enabled in BIOS
   * The installation failed because Windows 10 Home edition doesn't include the Hyper-V feature and hence, the service can't be installed/enabled and the NEO Docker container can't be use for deploying and testing NEO smart contracts.